userfrosting/learn/pages/17.recipes/03.extending-template/docs.md

 The `{{ parent() }}` tag will load the content defined in the `navigation` of the parent template.
 The above example will add the custom link to the bottom of the list.
 To add the new link to the top of the list, simply put the parent tag under your own link.
 Unfortunately, there's no way at the moment to add a link in the middle of the other links.

->>>>>> When using multiple sprinkles, each one might want to add stuff to the menus.
+>>>>>> When using multiple sprinkles, each one might want to add content to the menus.
 Since they probably each reference the `admin` sprinkle as the base, only the top sprinkle will have the privilege to add links to the sidebar menu.
-Since the top sprinkle is usually the one tying your site together, it is expected that he should be in charge of assembling the final menu.
+Since the top sprinkle is usually the one tying your site together, it is expected that it should be in charge of assembling the final menu.